Bold & Herby Baked Brie en Croûte

 Instructions

-Prepare pastry: On a lightly floured surface, roll out the thawed puff pastry into a 14-inch square.
+On a lightly floured surface, roll the thawed puff pastry into a 14-inch square.

 Cut the Brie wheel in half horizontally.